 “There's Jason with his back to me / Talkin' to his faculty / I start to get a funny feeling / Put the mask on in case his n*ggas start squealin' / Scream his name out (‘Ay yo, playboy!’) / Squeezed six, nothin' shorter / N*gga turned around holdin' his daughter”

-Big's final sentence is filled with so much regret, we can feel his guilt.
+Biggie fills his final sentence with so much regret that we can feel his guilt.
 As a father of a young daughter himself, a daughter we’d seen him doting over in the Juicy video, we now fully understand why he felt he didn’t deserve to live at the end of Ready to Die.

 Add to that Biggie’s real-life sudden death, which preceded the album’s release by a mere two weeks.
 As his funeral parade was slowly rolling through the crowded streets of Brooklyn, the freshly pressed discs were already stacked high in record distribution centers all over the world.
-Hearing the tragedy of Life After Death’s opening unfold while Biggie’s actual death was still being processed by family, friends, and fans, puts the album in a light wholly devoid of, well, light.
+Hearing the tragedy unfold on the opening of Life After Death while family and friends were still processing biggie’s actual death puts the album in a light wholly devoid of, well, light.
 The storytelling at work on “Somebody’s Gotta Die” is astonishingly beautiful to behold, but damn.

 How do you keep the momentum going after you’ve just killed off your main character?

 How do you pull your audience back from the abyss after such a torrent of utter darkness?